Integration Guide

 }

-}'Tip: Replace payment_router with your symphony's ID, found on the subscription details page.
+}'Tip: Replace smart_global_router with your symphony's ID, found on the subscription details page.

 Understanding the Response